Polight/lego/README.md

 LEGO is:

 - 👙 Minimalist: 117 lines of readable code in its core (non-optimized, uncompressed, no cheating) ;
-- 🌱 Low dependency: it uses [petit-dom](https://github.com/yelouafi/petit-dom) which is stable and embedded, and which itself has no dependency.
+- 🌱 Low dependency: its single third-party is the **minimalist** [petit-dom](https://github.com/yelouafi/petit-dom) which is stable and embedded, and which itself has no dependency.
 So no bad surprise in the future ;
 - ♻️ Reactive: updating the state recalculate the [Virtual DOM](https://en.wikipedia.org/wiki/Virtual_DOM) when needed ;
 - 🚀 Fast: using Virtual DOM through a thin layer makes it close to bare-metal ;
 - 💧 Simple: that's [VanillaJS](http://vanilla-js.com/)!
 There isn't much to know, it's a raw class to extend.
 No magic ✨ ;